galaxyproject/training-material/topics/genome-annotation/tutorials/getting-started-with-apollo/tutorial.md

 # Annotation Within Apollo

-Continuing on to actually using Apollo, this section will go through an example annotation.
-Characteristics of the program will also be described to assist in the navigation of the program.
-There are two primary components to annotation:
+Continuing on to Apollo, this section will cover the relationship between Galaxy and Apollo and the general layout of the Apollo window.

-**1. Structural annotation**, which consists of locations of genomic features, such as genes and terminators.
-Several gene callers will identify possible genes in the phage genome.
-Putative genes in Apollo will be annotated based on these results.
-See the [Structural Annotation Workflow Tutorial]({{ site.baseurl }}//topics/genome-annotation/tutorials/structural-annotation-workflow/tutorial.html) for more information.

-**2. Functional annotation**, which entails predicting gene functions based on multiple sources of evidence.
-To run the analyses to allow this prediction see the [Functional Annotation Workflow Tutorial]({{ site.baseurl }}//topics/genome-annotation/tutorials/functional-annotation-workflow/tutorial.html).

 ## The Galaxy-Apollo Bridge

-It is important to understand that Apollo is not just another tool or workflow in Galaxy.
-Apollo is a separate, stand-alone program that specializes in the display and editing of JBrowse genome information.
+We will be using Galaxy and Apollo extensively in this course and it is important to understand the relationship between these platforms.
+Apollo is *not* just another tool or workflow in Galaxy.
+Apollo is a separate, stand-alone program that specializes in the display and editing of JBrowse datasets.
 The CPT has developed a tool called JBrowse-in-Galaxy (JiG), which can build JBrowse instances within Galaxy and then export them into Apollo where they can be accessed by the user.
 The conversion of your genome and its associated data into an Apollo-compatible JBrowse instance is carried out by several tools in the provided annotation workflows.

 ![](../../images/getting-started-with-apollo-screenshots/basic-galaxy-apollo-bridge.png)

 JiG essentially sends a "snapshot" of your organism to Apollo, where you can add, remove or edit feature annotations.
 The changes you make in Apollo are maintained within a separate database and will not appear in Galaxy until you intentionally retrieve your data.
-The retrieved data can then be used to conduct further analyses in Galaxy, and then sent *back* into Apollo using the same JiG tools; as the course progresses, your organism's JBrowse insance will accumulate more and more features and data via this process.
+The retrieved data can then be used to conduct further analyses in Galaxy, and then sent *back* into Apollo using the same JiG tools; as the course progresses, your organism's JBrowse instance will accumulate more and more data via this process.

 Apollo uses the concept of *Organisms* with each organism having one or more *reference sequences* below it.
 Some organisms such as eukaryotes might have multiple reference sequences associated with them, which would correspond to multiple chromosomes.
 For your phage annotation project, **each organism should only have a single reference sequence.**

 ## Navigating Through Apollo

 ![](../../images/getting-started-with-apollo-screenshots/19_jbrowse_embedded_in_apollo.png)

+As depicted above, Apollo will present a two-pane display, surrounded by the Galaxy Tools and History columns on the left and right, respectively.
+On the left is an embedded JBrowse instance, and on the right is the Apollo annotator panel.
+JBrowse as embedded in Apollo is *slightly* different than a normal JBrowse; however, the movement controls are all the same:
+> * the magnifying glasses will zoom in (+)/out (-) of the genome and its data.
+> * the arrow icons will move upstream/downstream along the genome.
+> * clicking/dragging on the red outlined box on the genome ruler (light grey box toward the top of the page, 0bp; 12,500 bp; 25,000 bp; etc.) will move to specific regions.
+> * clicking/dragging anywhere else on the genome ruler will allow movement and zooming into that specific region.

 > ### {% icon tip %} Maximizing Screen Space
 > Having the gene tracks on in combination with the Apollo panel and the Galaxy columns can be overwhelming and distracting from the annotation.